deephdc/deep-docs/source/user/modules/mods.rst

 2. Train through DEEPaaS API in DEEP stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After starting MODS container in DEEP stack, you can easily retraining MODS model with the default datapool (located in NextCloud ``nc:/mods/data/features/``) as follows:
+After starting MODS container in DEEP stack, you can easily retraining MODS model with the default datapool, which is located in NextCloud ``nc:/mods/data/features/`` as follows:

 * Direct your web browser to DEEPaaS endpoint